-RNA sequencing (RNA-Seq) leverages next generation sequencing (NGS) to provide insights into global transcriptional events, coding mRNA transcripts or on the profiles of RNA species, such as lncRNA.
+RNA sequencing (RNA-Seq) leverages Next-Generation Sequencing (NGS) to provide insights into global transcriptional events, coding mRNA transcripts or the profiles of RNA species, such as lncRNA.
 RNA library preparation for NGS utilizes specific strategies, such as enrichment of mRNA or depletion of rRNA, based on the objective of the sequencing experiment.

 Roche Sequencing Solutions offer workflows for different sample types and RNA-Seq applications that are proven, simple and complete.
 This portfolio of KAPA RNA HyperPrep Kits contain high-quality enzymes, including KAPA HiFi DNA polymerase, developed through our Directed Evolution Technology for constructing RNA libraries with minimal GC bias and uniform sequence coverage.

 The KAPA RNA HyperPrep Kits utilize a novel chemistry to enable the combination of enzymatic steps and fewer reaction purifications.
 This results in a truly streamlined solution for the preparation of high-quality RNA-seq libraries.
 The strand-specific workflow is flexible, supporting library construction from lower-input amounts and degraded samples.
 It is compatible with mRNA capture as well as ribosomal depletion.

 Benefits of KAPA RNA HyperPrep Kits